thunderbird89/esf/stories/story-knock-knock.md

 The forward shield generator failed.

 > "Forward shields down!" the tactical officer shouted.
-"Rerouting through backup systems—"
+"Rerouting through backup systems - "

 A destroyer's particle beam punched through the gap before the backup could initialize.
 The beam carved into *Typhoon*'s armor, vaporizing plating, penetrating to the first internal bulkhead before the backup shield finally engaged.

 > "Hull breach, section seven!
 Emergency containment in place.
-Forward sensor array is damaged—we've lost resolution on targets bearing zero-two-zero through zero-four-zero."
+Forward sensor array is damaged - we've lost resolution on targets bearing zero-two-zero through zero-four-zero."

 The ship shuddered as another concentrated barrage hammered home.
 The shields were holding, but barely.
-Reeves could see the power distribution readouts—they were redlining, pulling from every available system to feed the shield generators.
+Reeves could see the power distribution readouts - they were redlining, pulling from every available system to feed the shield generators.

 > "Shields at thirty-one percent, ma'am."